 What Is Happiness

-Happiness, we know it when we feel it, and we often use the term to describe a range of emotions, including joy, contentment and gratitude.
+Before we delve into how to be happy, let’s talk about what happiness is.
+We know it when we feel it and we often use the term to describe a range of emotions, including joy, contentment and gratitude.

 I believe positive psychology researcher Sonja Lyubomirsky best describes happiness in her book, The How of Happiness.
 She defines happiness as “the experience of joy, contentment, or positive well-being, combined with a sense that one’s life is good, meaningful, and worthwhile.”